gaehlerm/SoftwareEngineering/README.md

 ## Integration tests

-Integration tests are somewhat smaller than acceptance tests.
+Integration tests are somewhat smaller than E2E tests.
 They only test one part of the whole software.
 A single library for instance.
 The public interface of the library under test is not connected to other libraries, but rather to fake or mock objects.
 These allow a library to be tested allone, without creating an end-to-end test.

 Integration tests, at its own right, are just as important as acceptance tests.
 Integration tests are different from acceptance tests as they can use fakes and stubs to mimic the behavior of collaborating objects.